-At Bandwidth we offer a Project Porting service to assist you in moving large quantities of numbers over to the Bandwidth network.
-For this service, users will need to complete a Project Port Spreadsheet before submitting numbers for a large port.
-That way, the Projects Team can quickly locate pertinent information when processing your order.
+At Bandwidth, we offer a Project Porting service to assist you in moving large quantities of numbers over to the Bandwidth network.
+For this service users will need to complete a Project Port Spreadsheet before submitting numbers for a large port.
+This way, the Project Porting team can quickly locate pertinent information when processing your order.

-After you have reviewed our Project Porting Guidelines page to confirm that your port qualifies as a project, perform the following steps:
+After you’ve reviewed our Project Porting Guidelines to confirm that your port qualifies as a project, perform the following steps:

-First, download the Project Port Spreadsheet (use the link available at the bottom of this page).
+- Download the Project Port Spreadsheet (available at the bottom of this page).

-Start filling out the spreadsheet in Cell A-2.
-Each telephone number needs to be entered in it’s own row on the spreadsheet.
+- Fill it out starting in Cell A-2.
+Please note that each telephone number needs to be entered in its own row on the Spreadsheet.

 |Column A||Your Bandwidth Account Name or Account Number.|